tidymodels/parsnip/tests/testthat/_snaps/nearest_neighbor_kknn.md

     Condition
       Warning:
       !
-1000 samples were requested but there were 333 rows in the data. i 328 will be used.
+1000 samples were requested but there were 333 rows in the data. i 328 samples will be used.

 ---